hamajo75/Code-Snippets/bash/README.md

 Don't confuse `$()` with `${}`.
 The latter is for distinguishing between `${var}text` and `$vartext`.

+## Quoting

+- Single quotes: 'no substitution'
+- Double quotes: "$variables will be substituted"

 ## Differences between: () (()) [] [[]]

 - `[[` can do everything `[` can.